sdang101/Movies-ETL/README.md

  - Create an automated ETL pipeline
  - Extract data from multiple sources
  - Clean and transform the data automatically using Pandas and regular expressions
- - Load new data into PostgreSQl
+ - Load new data into PostgreSQL

 # Resources
 - Wikipedia data